j20001970/GDMP/README.md

 ## Getting Started
 1. Install [Bazelisk](https://docs.bazel.build/versions/main/install-bazelisk.html) or bazel version that meets MediaPipe requirement.
 2. Refer to [Installation](https://google.github.io/mediapipe/getting_started/install.html) for OpenCV and FFmpeg setup.
+3. Refer to [Building the C++ bindings](https://docs.godotengine.org/en/stable/tutorials/plugins/gdnative/gdnative-cpp-example.html#building-the-c-bindings) section for building Godot C++ bindings in `godot-cpp` directory.
-3. Apply `mediapipe_setup.diff` to `mediapipe` directory.
+4. Apply `mediapipe_setup.diff` to `mediapipe` directory.
-4. Run `setup.py`, the script will try to symlink source code and external dependencies to mediapipe workspace, if symlink is not available on the host it will just copy the code directory instead.
+5. Run `setup.py`, the script will try to symlink source code and external dependencies to mediapipe workspace, if symlink is not available on the host it will just copy the code directory instead.
-5. Copy `addons/GDMP` to your project's directory.
+6. Copy `addons/GDMP` to your project's directory.

 ## Building for Android
 1. Refer to [Prerequisite](https://google.github.io/mediapipe/getting_started/android.html#prerequisite) section for Java and Android SDK & NDK setup.
-2. Place the calculator dependencies in `GDMP/variables.bzl` and assets in `GDMP/mediapipe_aar/java/com/google/mediapipe/BUILD`
+2. Place the calculator dependencies in `GDMP/variables.bzl`
 3. Run:

     ```